-An accounting method is a set of rules used to report income and deduct expenses.
+An accounting method is a set of rules used to determine when and how income and expenses are reported.
+You must use the same accounting method from year to year.
 The two most common accounting methods are the cash method and an accrual method.
+A third method, called a hybrid method, is generally a combination of cash and accrual.

-The text and examples in this publication generally assume that you use the calendar year as your tax year and either the cash method or a hybrid method (a combination of cash and accrual) as your accounting method.
+The text and examples in this publication generally assume you use the calendar year as your tax year and either the cash or hybrid method as your accounting method.
 If inventories are needed to account for your income, you must use an accrual method, discussed later, for your sales and purchases.
-If you use a fiscal year or an accrual method, you must make adjustments.
 For more information on accounting methods, see Publication 538.

 Cash method.
 Under the cash method, you report income in the year it is received, credited to your account, or made available to you on demand.
 You need not have physical possession of it.
-You deduct expenses in the year you pay them, even if you incurred them in an earlier year.
+You deduct expenses in the year you pay them, even if they were incurred in an earlier year.

 Check received.
-If you receive a check before the end of the tax year, you must include it in your income for the year you receive it even though you do not cash or deposit it until the next year.
+If you receive a check before the end of the tax year, you must include it in income for the year you receive it even though you do not cash or deposit it until the next year.